-GM India rolls out 1,00,000th engine from its Talegoan facility
+GM has rolled out 1,00,000th engine from its facility at Talegoan, near Pune.

 The powertrain manufacturing unit achieved this feat in just two years from establishment.
 The Talegoan powertrain facility is GM's first flexible engine factory in the world, both petrol and diesel engines can be produced simultaneously in the same facility.